Unity-Technologies/ml-agents/docs/Installation.md

 project by:

 1. navigating to the menu `Window` -> `Package Manager`.
-1. In the package manager window click on the `+` button.
+1. In the package manager window click on the `+` button on the top left of the packages list).
 1. Select `Add package from disk...`
 1. Navigate into the `com.unity.ml-agents` folder.
 1. Select the `package.json` file.

-**NOTE:** In Unity 2018.4 the `+` button is on the bottom right of the packages list, and in Unity 2019.3 it's on the top left of the packages list.

 <p align="center">
   <img src="images/unity_package_manager_window.png"